The Saint's Magic Power Is Omnipotent: Manga

-A manga adaptation with art by Fujiazuki has been serialized online via Kadokawa Shoten's ComicWalker website since July 2017 and has been collected in ten tankōbon volumes.
+A manga adaptation with art by Fujiazuki has been serialized online via Kadokawa Shoten's ComicWalker website since July 2017 and has been collected in eleven tankōbon volumes.
 The manga is also licensed in North America by Seven Seas Entertainment. and Czech Republic by GATE.
 A spin-off manga series illustrated by Aoagu, titled The Saint's Magic Power Is Omnipotent: The Other Saint, began serialization on the ComicWalker site in October 2020 until September 2023.
 The spin-off manga is also licensed by Seven Seas Entertainment.